cpp-soc/documentation/source/Splunk_Lab_CTF.md

 ---

-## **Counting & Classifying Intrusions — Medium (100 pts)**
+## **Counting & Classifying Intrusions — Medium**

 ---

 ### **4) Top Intrusion Rule & Total Rules**
-What is the Top Intrusion Rules/How Many Different Intrusion Rules are there?
+What is the Top Intrusion Rule/How Many Different Intrusion Rules are there?

 <details><summary>Query</summary>